Safety Orientation Information

 - TV, stereo, DVD player

-- UL approved electrical power strips with built-in circuit breakers (See image shown at top right)
+- UL approved electrical power strips with built-in circuit breakers (not extension cords) (See image shown at top right)

 What Not to Bring